JuliaLang/julia/doc/manual/parallel-computing.rst

 As you could see, the reduction operator can be omitted if it is not needed.
-In that case, the loop executes asynchronously, i.e. it spawns independent tasks on all available workers and returns an array of :class:`RemoteRef` immediately without waiting for completion.
+In that case, the loop executes asynchronously, i.e. it spawns independent tasks on all available workers and returns an array of :class:`Future` immediately without waiting for completion.
-The caller can wait for the :class:`RemoteRef` completions at a later point by calling :func:`fetch` on them, or wait for completion at the end of the loop by prefixing it with :obj:`@sync`, like ``@sync @parallel for``.
+The caller can wait for the :class:`Future` completions at a later point by calling :func:`fetch` on them, or wait for completion at the end of the loop by prefixing it with :obj:`@sync`, like ``@sync @parallel for``.